Web Only / Features » December 17, 2012

 Excerpted from FairVote with permission.
 Read the rest here.

-Rob Richie is the director of FairVote and a frequent contributor to many leading newspapers and television news programs.
+Rob Richie is the president of FairVote and a frequent contributor to many leading newspapers and television news programs.
 He is co-author of Every Vote Equal and Whose Votes Count.